FLP-FRT recombination: In Danio rerio (Zebrafish)

-The efficacy of the FLPe recombinase system was evaluated in zebrafish by Wong et al. (2009).
+The efficacy of the FLPe recombinase system was evaluated in zebrafish by Wong et al..
+(2009).
 Embryos, that were hemizygous for a FRT-flanked enhanced green fluorescent protein (EGFP) downstream of a muscle-specific promoter, were injected with the FLPe protein.
-Without FLPe, these embryoes should express EGFP in all muscle tissue, and if crossed with a wild type strand, 50% of the resulting progeny should also express EGFP in muscle tissue.
-Embryoes, injected with FLPe, had significantly reduced expression of EGFP in muscle tissue, and mosaicism was seen also.
-When these embryoes reached adulthood, they were mated with a wild type strain, and the resulting clutches had significantly less progeny that expressed the EGFP in the muscle tissue (0-4%).
+Without FLPe, these embryos should express EGFP in all muscle tissue, and if crossed with a wild type strand, 50% of the resulting progeny should also express EGFP in muscle tissue.
+Embryos, injected with FLPe, had significantly reduced expression of EGFP in muscle tissue, and mosaicism was seen also.
+When these embryos reached adulthood, they were mated with a wild type strain, and the resulting clutches had significantly less progeny that expressed the EGFP in the muscle tissue (0-4%).
 These results show, that not only is FLPe highly effective in somatic cells, it is also highly effective in the germline of zebrafish.

 In plants

 Creation of "phytosensors" or "sentinels" in Arabidopsis thaliana and Tobacco

 Phytosensors are genetically modified plants that can report the presence of biotic or abiotic contaminants.
 The production of these engineered plants have great agricultural and laboratory promise.
 However, creating an appropriate reporter vector has shown to be problematic. cis-regulatory elements play a major role in the transcriptional activation of genes in plants, and many are not well understood.
 Many phytosensors either under express their reporter genes or report false-positives due to synthetic promoters.
 The authors of Rao et al. (2010) utilized the FLP recombinase tool for the production of a highly efficient phytosensors.
 The authors used a heat shock promoter to induce the production of FLP while a FRT-flanked vector separated the CaMV 35S promoter from the beta-glucuronidase gene (GUS).
 When the plants were exposed to heat-shock, FLP-induction led to the excision of the FRT-flanked vector, effectively moving the GUS gene directly downstream of the CaMV 35S promoter.
 The activation of GUS led to the leaves of the plants to change from green to blue; thus, the phytosensor effectively reported stress to the model system!